coderDJing/bpm-sniffer/README.md

   <a href="/readme/README_CN.md">简体中文</a>
  </p>

-Lightweight local real-time BPM (beats per minute) detector.
+Lightweight local real-time BPM (beats per minute) and key detector.
-Play music in any player or web page, and it will automatically display the current song's BPM in real time.
+Play music in any player or web page, and it will automatically display the current song's BPM and musical key in real time.
 No virtual sound card required — works out of the box.

 Supports bilingual UI (Simplified Chinese / English).
 The language follows your system locale.